rvesse/wiki-tools/ReadMe.md

 A command line utility for checking a wiki for common issues such as broken links.
 This is a simple command line wrapper around the wiki-checker-api module

+## wiki-render-api

+An API providing support for rendering a wiki into static HTML.

 ### TODO

 The following additional features are planned for the tools: